Learning Representations from Product Titles for Modeling Shopping Transactions: Experiments

 \subsection{Implementation Detail}

-All BASTEXT variants are trained by optimizing the binary cross-entropy loss in Eq. \ref{eq:objective_function}.
-We use dropout \cite{Srivastava2014} for hidden layers to avoid overfitting.
-To speed up the training process, we exploit the power of the GPU.
-In dividing the training data into mini-batches, we choose the mini-batch sizes that fit the GPU memory.
+All BASTEXT variants are trained by optimizing the binary cross-entropy loss in Eq.\ref{eq:objective_function}.
+We use dropout \cite{Srivastava2014} for hidden layers to avoid over-fitting.
+To speed up the training process, we exploit the power of GPU.
+In dividing the training data into mini-batch, we choose the mini-batch sizes that fit the GPU's memory.
 The mini-batch size is 10,000 for OnlineRetail data and 5,000 for Instacart data.